-Starting off with a young sexy girl having sex with the ugliest man she could get her legs around; not long after, we are soon treated to his murder by voodoo doll!
+Starting off with a young sexy girl and the ugliest man she could get her legs around; not long after, we are soon treated to his murder by voodoo doll!
 Enter, Helga Line (Vampires Night , Horror Express).
 Helga plays Fiona, the widow of the dead player who must now grieve for him even though she knew he was cheating on her.
 Now get ready cause things are about to get weird…

 No worries because she’ll be OK, thanks to sister-in-law Carol (Vanessa Hidalgo) and her husband Robert (Mauro Ribera).
 They have come to help settle affairs but since it is a stormy night, the power is out and the estate is lit with black candles.
 Fiona hints at her allegiance to Satan in passing, which disturbs Carol slightly, but she shakes it off.
 Turns out that Carol is a little freak herself, sporting a nightie and Knee high boots, she seduces her husband the moment they are alone.
 Enjoying the show through a peep hole is Fiona, “playing along at home”.
 Yep, Fiona’s a freak, but still a normal freak, that is, until the Goat!!!
 Yes I said Goat, I’m not even gonna get into it.
 Just remember that this was a mainstream movie and no animals were harmed in the making.